 Every 2-3 days place all diapers, inserts and inverted wet bags into the washing machine.
 Do not use any liquid softeners, dryer sheets, dryer bars or natural oils while washing and drying the diapers.
 Turn the water level up to the highest level for loads of 12-24 diapers or adjust according to the number of diapers in your load.
 Turn your agitation level to heavy duty.

-Do a cold or warm “pre-rinse,” “rinse” or short cycle to rinse all the urine out of your diapers with the amount of detergent recommended for a small load according to the product label.
+Do a cold or warm “pre-rinse,” “rinse” or whichever short cycle on your machine to rinse all the urine out of your diapers with the amount of detergent recommended for a small load according to the product label.
 Once the rinse has finished, add the amount of detergent recommended for a large or extra large load and run a hot wash with 1 cold or warm rinse.
 If you have hard water, slightly increase your amount of detergent and use either 1/4 cup of Calgon, 1/2 cup of Borax or 3/4 cup of Washing Soda to remove minerals.
 After the wash is complete, throw all the diapers and inserts in the dryer on medium heat or hang to dry in the sun.
 It is not recommended to dry your diapers indoors away from direct sunlight because this will grow bacteria in your diapers.
 Always hang your wet bags to dry inside out to dry.
 Do not use the “steam/sanitize” setting.
 Steam can damage the diapers.

 When your diapers come out of the dryer, there should be no ammonia or barn yard smell.
-If your diapers have odor or if they are repelling liquids please fill out our troubleshooting form here and we will email you with recommendations on stripping your diapers and improving your wash routine.
+If your diapers have odour or if they are repelling liquids please fill out our troubleshooting form here and we will email you with recommendations on stripping your diapers and improving your wash routine.